candoumbe/DataFilters/README.md

 ```

 ## Ordering
+This library also supports a custom syntax to sort elements.

 `sort=nickname` or `sort=+nickname` sort items by their `nickname` properties in ascending
 order.

 You can sort by several properties at once by separating them with a `,`.

 For example `sort=+nickname,-age` allows to sort by `nickname` ascending, then by `age` property descending.

+# How to install

+1. run `install DataFilters` : you can already start to build [IFilter](./src/DataFilters/IFilter.cs) instances
+2. You can then add `Datafilters.Expressions` package to build `Expression<Func<T, bool>>`